-The City of Lawrence is transitioning to a centralized purchasing to provide resources to departments for their procurement needs.
+The City of Lawrence has centralized purchasing to provide resources to departments for their procurement needs.
 Purchasing will promote the pursuit of excellence and the best interests of the City while maintaining the highest possible integrity, broad based competition, fair and equal treatment of the business community, and increased economies and efficiencies by applying the best practices.
 To ensure responsible stewardship of our City’s resources, procurement of goods and services will be made on overall best value or lowest cost, whichever is in the best interest of the City.

-Purchases $50,000.01 to $99,999.99 require a formal solicitation process which is conducted via the online procurement portal.
-Purchases over $100,000.00 require formal solicitation or sealed bid.
-Sealed bid openings will be open to the public and conducted either at City Hall or online meeting with date, time and login details included in the bid document.
+- Bid Openings are open to the public and conducted either at City Hall or online meeting with date, time and login details included in the bid document.

 Kansas Act Against Discrimination